a-sit-plus/warden-supreme/docs/docs/integration/supreme.md

     **&rarr;&nbsp;[AuthCheckKit](https://github.com/a-sit-plus/AuthCheckKit)
     provides a unified multiplatform API for that.**

+This really is it!
+If you've made it this far, you have successfully issued certificates to mobile clients that fulfil your policy.
+The `AttestationClient` doesn't even come with any configuration options.

+## Beyond the Basics

+The step-by-step guide above illustrates the intended ways of using Warden Supreme, bolting down as many moving parts as possible.
+Reality, though, is a complex beast and sometimes a little more control is needed.
+In particular, logging is often not only desirable, but essential.
+Hence, the verifier allows for hooking into every possible outcome of an attestation verification.
+This also allows for customizing the explanations sent to clients.

-### Reacting to Attestation Results
+### Reacting to Attestation Outcomes
+!!! tip inline end "Debugging"
+    Head over to the dedicated [debugging page](debugging.md) to learn how to debug attestation issues!

 The Supreme attestation verifier only returns an enum indicating the reason for an error, with the option to attach a custom explanatory string.
 This is by design, as it is generally undesirable to expose the internals of a back-end to clients.

-On the back-end, however, attestation issues typically need to be analysed.
+On the backend, however, attestation issues typically need to be analysed.
 Hence, the Supreme attestation validator provides three callbacks to analyse attestation errors and success (without side effects).

 1. `onPreAttestationError` is called in case of operational/internal errors, or if the attestation statement cannot